Churches

 We continue streaming our weekly Sunday service online at 11am (www.tiny.cc/BetleyMadeley), and you will be able to access the recording afterwards if you can’t join on the Facebook live stream (www.tiny.cc/BetleyMadeleyRecording) – no account needed.

-Please do feel free to continue to wear a face mask in church during services, as the presiding Minister will during distribution of Communion.
+Please do feel free to continue to wear a face mask in church during services if you wish, as the presiding Minister will during distribution of Communion.

 For arrangements for online & recorded services you can join our email mailing list at http://www.tiny.cc/weeklymail, or see: Facebook